We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Chapters in edited books

-• (2021 in press) ‘Death and Touch’, In A. Whitehead & C. Welch (eds).
-Religion and Touch: Religion and the Senses series Equinox
+• (2021) ‘Death and Touch’.
+In C. Welch & A. Whitehead (eds).
+Religion and Touch: Religion and the Senses series.
+Sheffield: Equinox: 214-235.

-• (2021 in press) ‘Civilizing the Redman: John Locke, Adam Smith and Social Darwinist perceptions of Religion, Land-use and Progress in North America’ In, C. Mounsey (ed) Uncontrollable Extinction in terms of Global Bioethics.
-Routledge
+• (2021) ‘”Civilizing the Redman”: John Locke, Adam Smith and Social Darwinist perceptions of Religion, Land-use and Progress in North America’.
+In C. Mounsey (ed) Uncontrollable Extinction in terms of Global Bioethics.
+New York: Routledge: 68-93.

-• (2020 in press) ‘Death in Art and Literature’.
-In, P. Booth & E. Tingle (eds) Death, Burial and Remembrance in Late Medieval and Early Modern Europe 1300-1700.
-Brill.
+• (2020) ‘Death in Art and Literature’.
+In P. Booth & E. Tingle (eds) A companion to Death, Burial and Remembrance in Late Medieval and Early Modern Europe 1300-1700.
+Leiden: Brill: 272-299.

 • (2020) ‘The Imagined Emaciated Body in Late-Medieval English Memorial Sculpture’.
 In C. Mounsey & S. Booth (eds.), Bodies of Information: Reading the Variable Body from Roman Britain to Hip Hop.
 New York: Routledge: 39-61.

 • (2019) ‘Exploring Alice: the theological, socio-historical, and anatomical context of the de la Pole cadaver sculpture’.
-In, Z. Mutah (ed), English Alabaster Carvings and their Cultural Contexts.
+In Z. Mutah (ed), English Alabaster Carvings and their Cultural Contexts.
 Woodford.
 Boydell & Brewer, 276-295.

 • (2018) ‘Late-medieval English Carved Cadaver Memento Mori Sculpture’.
-In, T. Tomani (ed).
+In T. Tomani (ed).
 Dealing with the Dead: Mortality and Community in Medieval and Early Modern Europe.
 New York.
 Brill, 380-417.

 • (2018) ‘The Cultural and Spiritual Aspects of Growing Edible Plants: testing for meaningfulness in Leeds, UK’ with Prof Ann Light.
-In, J. Zeunert & T. Waterman (eds).
+In J. Zeunert & T. Waterman (eds).
 The Routledge Handbook of Landscape and Food.
 Abingdon.
 Taylor & Francis, 570-582.

 • (2016) ‘Representing Queer Women: Nakedness and Sexuality in the Visual Presentation of the Colonized Body of the Female Other’.
-In, B. Scherer (ed), Queer/Variable Bodies: Ethics and Glocal Struggles.
+In B. Scherer (ed), Queer/Variable Bodies: Ethics and Glocal Struggles.
 London.
 Peter Lang, 147-172.

 • (2016) ‘Late Medieval Carved Cadaver Memorials in England and Wales’.
 In A. Classen (ed).
 Death in the Middle Ages and Early Modern Times: the Material and Spiritual Conditions of the Culture of Death.
 Berlin.
 Walter de Gruyer, 374-410.

 • (2016) ‘Marketing Death through Erotic Art’.
-In, S.Dobscha (ed).
+In S. Dobscha (ed).
 Death in a Consumer Culture.
 London.
 Routledge, 43-56.

 • (2014) ‘Religion and Culture: Religious Artifacts as T-shirts, Toys and Museum Exhibits'.
 In P. Hedges (ed).
 Controversies in Contemporary Religion: Volume 2: Debates in the Public Square and Ethical Issues.
 Oxford: Praeger: 177-212.